 Things settled down for a while with no major works going on, just continual improvements and touches from the various Monarchs that adopted the Alcazar.

 Dorne is the southernmost of the Seven Kingdoms, and The Royal Alcazar is the home of the Martell family, the rulers of the kingdom.
-While it briefly appears in earlier seasons, it is season 5 that really shows off the beauty of the Alcazar.
+While it briefly appears in earlier seasons, it is season 5 that really shows off the beauty of the Alcazar of Seville.

 Doran watches his son, Trystane, playing with Myrcella from King Pedro’s palace overlooking Mercury’s Pool and the Grutesco Gallery.